HassanEltahirr/LangTurtle/README.md

   - Shows hands-on experience with ROS2, LLMs, and Python.
 - **Problem Solving & Creativity:**
   - Integrates multiple technologies, handles user input, and manages error cases.
-- **Communication & Documentation:**
-  - With a clear README and code comments, it demonstrates your ability to communicate technical ideas.

 ---

 ## Features